TruStory

 Local jobs and quality of life

-CHP stands out for its impactful social initiatives, significantly enhancing the quality of life for employees and the broader community.
+CHP stands out for its meaningful social initiatives, significantly enhancing the quality of life for employees and the broader community.
 The company’s focus on health and well-being is evident through free health checkups and services for its workers, along with providing free eye checkups and spectacles.
-These measures have notably improved the overall health and productivity of the workforce.
-Additionally, CHP has installed 40 solar street lights, ensuring safer passages for over 2,000 community members, particularly benefiting women workers traveling home after dark.
+These measures have improved health and workforce productivity.
+Additionally, CHP has installed 40 solar street lights, ensuring safer passages for over 2,000 community members, particularly benefiting women traveling home after dark.
 The company has donated 1,500 trees to local communities and schools, promoting a greener environment.

 These initiatives help women balance their professional and personal lives, reducing stress and enhancing their overall well-being.
 Employment opportunities at CHP have transformed lives, as illustrated by Rahima, a worker who says, “With the money I earn here, I help my husband, send my kids to school, and save for my future.
 I support my family’s needs and education expenses.
 This job at CHP has transformed our lives and given me hope for achieving great things.”

-CHP’s revenue had a growth of 354% between 2021 and 2023 as per the audited financial statements.
+CHP’s revenue grew by 354% between 2021 and 2023 as per the audited financial statements.
 CHP aims to improve its position in the export market by directly branding its products overseas.
 The company has already begun the process of preparing the required documents in Europe.
 Additionally, it plans to manufacture and export the raw materials for these products from India and Sri Lanka.

 CHP faced the challenge of transforming a rapidly expanding, informal local company into a professional entity capable of reaching new European markets, employing a large workforce, and securing working capital from local banks.
 CHP is now exporting to 44 different countries.